Jeanne Heuving, Professor and Director

 Graduate Staff Assistant

-As Graduate Staff Assistant, Nate assists the IAS graduate office with program promotion, student recruitment, and administrative support.
+As Graduate Staff Assistant, Stephanie assists the IAS Graduate Office with program promotion, student recruitment, and administrative support.

 Leslie has been at UW Bothell since 1999 and has served as a librarian here since 2004.
 She has a B.A. in English Literature, Western Washington University and a Master of Library and Information Science (M.L.I.S.), University of Washington.
 Contact Leslie.